walterdavis/mini-active-record/README.markdown

 * `validate_presence($attribute[, $error_message])` This tests for the presence (`isset()`) AND the non-emptiness of the attribute.
 The default message is "Attribute cannot be blank".
 If your object may have a value of `0`, you may need to write your own validator to test that value more explicitly.
 * `validate_regexp($attribute, $regexp[, $error_message])` This tests for a positive match between your attribute and the regexp provided.
 (You must include the delimiters in your regexp, no assumptions are made.)
 The default message is "Attribute is not valid".
 * `validate_email([$attribute, $error_message])` This is a combination of the two foregoing validations, combining a test for presence with a test for matching a simple e-mail regexp.
 If nothing is entered, the default message from `validate_presence` is used.
 If the regexp doesn't match, then the default message is "That didn't look like an e-mail address", which you can change by passing a different message to this function.
+* `validate_mass_assignment()` This only permits attributes that are listed in the `attr_accessible` string to be altered when the record is persisted.
+This validation is added automatically to your models when you use the `populate()` method to update their attributes.
+If you need to step around this, you may do so by using direct assignment in your controller method rather than using `populate()`.

 Validations are defined using the following DSL: